Assistant Accountant CV Template (Text Format)

 Assistant accountant job outlook in 2025 — things to know

-According to the Office for National Statistics (ONS), assistant accountants in the UK earn an average annual salary of £46,566.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), assistant accountants in the UK earn an average annual salary of £46,566.

 You can find information about the gender pay gap for assistant accountants on the ONS’ website.